sarsanaee/Cook-Congestion-Control/DCB-Configuration.md

 ### DCB configuration

-I trying to do the DCB configuration for `Ethernet controller: Intel Corporation 82599ES 10-Gigabit SFI/SFP+ Network Connection`, I know a little about DCB(Data Center Bridging) but it seems this DCB abd VMDQ(Virtual Machine Device Queue) are all together usually.
+I trying to do the DCB configuration for `Ethernet controller: Intel Corporation 82599ES 10-Gigabit SFI/SFP+ Network Connection`, I know a little about DCB(Data Center Bridging) but it seems this DCB and VMDQ(Virtual Machine Device Queue) are all together usually.
  There is a DPDK sample application configures DCP + VMQD together.
-It is located at `DPDK_ROOT/example/vmdq_dcb`, there is also a VMDQ only example at `DPDK_ROOT/example/vmdq_dcb`.
+It is located at `DPDK_ROOT/example/vmdq`, there is also a VMDQ only example at `DPDK_ROOT/example/vmdq_dcb`.
 For now I only intend to configure two traffic classes with DCB.

 A sequence of commands comes handy and I want to keep them here!